• "Enter your caption here"

 As an educator, your voice is one of your key assets.
 Constant voice use, particularly over classroom noise, places you at risk of short or long-term problems with your voice.
 Voice problems can present as a husky or croaky voice quality, recurrent period of laryngitis, constantly losing your voice or that feeling that you have 'something stuck' in your throat.
 This workshop covers the anatomy and physiology of voice production, how and why as an educator you might have issues with your voice and discusses practical strategies for taking care of one of your most important resources.

-Four Easy Ways to Incorporate Oral Language into the Literacy Block
+Four Easy Ways to Incorporate Oral Language into the Written Language Block